 This iconic mural, painted by Birgit Kinder, shows a Trabant car breaking through the Berlin Wall.
-The Trabant car is a famous symbol of the Communist East Germany and its most commonly used vehicle.
-The painting is a nod to this popular car and the many East Germans who tried to escape over the Berlin Wall.
+The Trabant – ubiquitous in the German Democratic Republic – is seen as symbolic of the former East Germany and the collapse of the Eastern Bloc.
+The painting is a nod both to this popular car and to the many East Germans who tried to escape over the Berlin Wall.

-Berlin artists Kani Alavi painted this haunting yet stunning mural in 1990.
-The abstract painting depicts Checkpoint Charlie the day the wall fell, with thousands of East German faces, floating from one side through to the West.
-The faces show a range of different emotions in an effort to portray the mixture of confusion, joy, trepidation, and liberation felt by East Germans heading over to the West.
+German–Iranian painter Kani Alavi painted the haunting mural ‘Es Geschah im November’ (‘It Happened in November’) in 1990.
+The abstract painting – inspired by Alavi’s own observations from his former apartment near Checkpoint Charlie – depicts the day the wall fell, with thousands of East German faces pouring through to the West.
+The faces show a range of different emotions in an effort to portray the mixture of confusion, joy, trepidation and liberation felt by East Germans heading over to the West.

-This colourful and exotic mural by Narenda Kumar Jain shows a mystical Tantra figure based on Indian philosophy.
-The mural symbolises the liberation from ignorance and the ways to overcome barriers and reach enlightenment.
-It acts as a representation for unification.
+This colourful mural by Indian artist Narendra Kumar Jain shows a mystical tantra figure derived from Indian philosophy.
+The mural symbolises liberation from ignorance and ways to overcome barriers and reach enlightenment, while also evoking unity and wholeness.

-Mikhail Serebrjakow’s mural, entitled ‘Diagonal Solution to A Problem,’ depicts a thumb being held up by a chain to hold it in a positive, thumbs-up position.
-The mural shows the forceful nature of the East German government to preserve Communist ideals in the country.
+Mikhail Serebryakov’s mural, entitled ‘Diagonale Lösung des Problems’ (‘Diagonal Solution to a Problem’), depicts a thumb being held up by a chain to keep it in a positive, thumbs-up position.
+The artwork shows the forceful nature of the East German government’s attempts to preserve Communist ideals and quash dissenting voices.